Child Tax Credit Payment Schedule for 2021

-Monthly child tax credit payments have been a godsend for many parents who are struggling financially.
-Families that received their initial payment in July are getting up to $300-per-child each month (monthly payments can be higher for parents who started receiving payments later).
-That kind of extra cash can mean the difference between poverty and financial stability for some American families.
+Monthly child tax credit payments were a godsend for many parents who struggled financially in 2021.
+Families that received their initial payment in July got up to $300-per-child each month (monthly payments could have been higher for parents who started receiving payments later).
+That kind of extra cash meant the difference between poverty and financial stability for some American families.

-The IRS sent the fifth round of child tax credit payments to approximately 36 million families on November 15.
-One more payment will follow in 2021, as shown in the schedule below.
+The IRS sent the sixth and final round of child tax credit payments to approximately 36 million families on December 15.
+Dates for earlier payments are shown in the schedule below.
 As it stands right now, the payments won't continue into 2022.
 However, President Biden and many members of Congress want to extend them beyond this year.
 So, there's a chance the IRS will still be sending monthly payments next year, too.

 Schedule of 2021 Monthly Child Tax Credit Payments

 October 15, 2021

 How Much Were the Child Tax Credit Payments Each Month?

 The monthly payments were simply an advance of the child tax credit you would otherwise claim on your 2021 tax return, which must be filed by April 18, 2022.
 In most cases, if you received all six payments this year (i.e., from July to December), the combined total of all your payments equaled 50% of the credit you're expected to qualify for on your 2021 return.
 You'll claim the other half when your file your tax return next year.
 (Note that the monthly child tax credit payment amounts didn't include the $500 credit available for older children, elderly parents, and other dependents.)